 To make your headline eye-catching, follow this simple logic:

 - figure out the most powerful property feature that your target audience will find most appealing.
 You may think of several good ones, but only pick the very best one and include it in the headline.
-Standout feature makes a stellar job of grabbing attention;
+The standout feature makes a stellar job of grabbing attention;

 - include property type, location and an eye-catching adjective to make the listing less dry.
 This also adds more context to the headline and helps readers immediately identify its value;